GGiecold-zz/Density_Sampling/README.md

 * scikit-learn
 * setuptools

-Once you are sure that those requirements are met and have checked those packages are up and running, you can install Density_Sampling from the Python Package Index (PyPI) in two simple steps:
+Having ascertained that those requirements are met and having checked that the afore-mentioned libraries are up and running, you can install Density_Sampling from the Python Package Index (PyPI) in two simple steps:
 * open a terminal emulator window to interact with the Shell (KDE ``konsole`` or GNOME ``terminal``);
 * enter the command: ``pip install Density_Sampling``